Kay Pacha – (Kay Pah-chah) – The Middle World

 You said exactly what you meant.
 You were clear, direct, honest.
 And the person across from you heard something completely different – not what you said, but what their type was built to receive.

-Enneagram Communication Styles: Why the Same Conversation Produces Different Results
+Why Does the Same Conversation Produce Different Results With Different Enneagram Types?

 This is not a failure of clarity.
 It is what happens when enneagram communication styles are invisible to both people in the room.
 The words you chose were filtered through something you did not know was there – a sorting system built from the other person’s core fear, running faster than conscious thought.